pav-ontology/swan-ontology/README.md

 ## Archived
 **Note**: This repository is **not under active development** and is provided for **archival purposes** only.
 This repository has been rescued from Google Code <http://code.google.com/p/swan-ontology/>.

-The SWAN Ontology PURLs are unfortunately no longer maintained, but map to the following files:
+The SWAN Ontology PURLs are unfortunately no longer maintained, but map to the following files that are archived in [tag 2.0.1](https://github.com/pav-ontology/swan-ontology/releases/tag/2.0.1):

 * <http://purl.org/swan/2.0/> [swan.owl](swan.owl)
 * <http://purl.org/swan/2.0/collections/> [collections.owl](collections.owl)